arm-education/ai-portal-android-app-image-to-text/README.md

-# Android App - Image Classification
+# Photo Insight Android application
-## This is an example learning app that uses image classification models from the Arm AI Portal.

-This application is provided in relation to the following learning path: https://learn.arm.com/learning-paths/mobile-graphics-and-gaming/ai-portal-mobile-image-classification.
-It is intended for learning purposes only, to understand how models can be executed on devices, not as a reference production-quality app.
+This example application accompanies the [Arm Learning Path for running image classification models from the Arm AI Portal](https://learn.arm.com/learning-paths/mobile-graphics-and-gaming/ai-portal-mobile-image-classification).
+It is intended for learning how models run on devices and is not a reference production application.
 It is provided under the [Arm Education End User License Agreement](LICENSE.md).

 This Android application runs Arm-optimized image models locally on an Arm64 phone or emulator.
-It provides two launch workflows:
+It provides two workflows:

 - **Quick Identify** runs a fixed-label ImageNet classifier with LiteRT and XNNPACK.
 Several different models can be used for this mode.
-- **Custom Match** runs a CLIP Vision Encoder model with ExecuTorch and XNNPACK and compares a photo with descriptions entered by the user.
+- **Custom Match** runs a CLIP model with ExecuTorch and XNNPACK and compares a photo with descriptions entered by the user.

 The application imports model binaries at run time, so the model files are not stored in the Android application package (APK).